flpr0fkwindows/a-flipper-zero-basusb-code/README.md

 4. Go to SD Card → badusb
 5. Place the payload file inside the badusb folder
 6. disconnect your Flipper Zero
-7. Now when its done connect it to a Computer and run the Badusb
+7. Now when its done connect it to any Computer and run the Badusb

 ──────────────────────────────